Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Molecular gas

 \subsection{Observations}

-The 17 new LIRGs in our sample have been observed in CO with the IRAM Plateau de Bure interferometer \citep[PdBI,][]{Guilloteau1992,Cox2011} and its successor NOrthern Extended Millimeter Array \citep[NOEMA,][]{Schuster2014}.
-Observations were carried out between 2012 and 2017, as part of five programs: W036, X2D, S14BU, S17BI, and W17CX (PI:~Jablonka).
+The 17 new LIRGs in our sample were observed in CO with the IRAM Plateau de Bure interferometer \citep[PdBI;][]{Guilloteau1992,Cox2011} and its successor { NOEMA} \citep[][]{Schuster2014}.
+Observations were carried out between 2012 and 2017 as part of five programs: W036, X2D, S14BU, S17BI, and W17CX (PI:~Jablonka).
 The summary of these observations is presented in Table \ref{tab:observinglog}.

 At a resolution of a few arcsec, all our targets were unresolved by the observations.
 Data reduction was performed using the GILDAS package.\footnote{https://www.iram.fr/IRAMFR/GILDAS/} Data were calibrated using the standard pipeline adopting a natural weighting scheme to maximize sensitivity.